red-green-coding/red-green-coding.github.io/_drafts/springboot-cpu.md

 # Context

 In [a previous article][part-1], we explored performance for blocking I/O operations in Spring Boot applications, comparing Tomcat and WebFlux stacks.
 Now, we shift our focus to CPU-intensive tasks.
-While blocking I/O primarily affects system responsiveness by tying up resources, CPU-heavy operations might require efficient task management and execution strategies to prevent bottlenecks and maintain high throughput under load.
+While blocking I/O primarily affects system responsiveness by tying up resources, CPU-bound operations might require efficient task management and execution strategies to prevent bottlenecks and maintain high throughput under load.
 This part examines both Tomcat and WebFlux configurations for handling CPU-bound operations, analyzing how each stack manages these tasks and the performance implications of each approach.

 # Service Setup

 We will compare two Spring Boot applications that perform some CPU-intensive operations.
 Similar to our approach in [part 1][part-1], we will use one application based on the spring-boot-starter-web (Tomcat) and another using spring-boot-starter-webflux (Netty by default).
 Both applications will be packaged as Docker images and deployed in containers to ensure a consistent testing environment.

-To evaluate the performance of CPU-heavy tasks, we will implement several endpoints to simulate a compute heavy scenario.
+To evaluate the performance of CPU-heavy tasks, we will implement several endpoints to simulate a compute intensive scenario.
 These endpoints will demonstrate how each stack manages computational workloads, allowing us to analyze the impact on responsiveness and throughput.

 Refer to [part 1][part-1] for details on the overall setup.
 It also covers the metrics we monitor and the methods used to collect them.

-## Endpoints performing CPU heavy calculations
+## REST Endpoints performing CPU-intensive calculations

-First we created a function to simulate a CPU heavy calculations.
+First we created a function to simulate a CPU-bound calculations.

 {% highlight kotlin %}
 fun performCpuWork(limit: Int): String {